 On the 28th and 29th of October 2020, the Final ABLE Co-ordinator online workshop was held with close to 50 participants from 25 different countries.
 A workshop of two days with several sessions presenting the results of the ABLE project and the goals achieved.
-It was a great success to discuss with BMS coordinators and main collaborators of the project, the obtained results and feedback to improve in the future.
+It was a great success to discuss with BMS coordinators and the main collaborators of the project, the obtained results, and feedback to improve in the future.

 You can find the program of the workshop and the different presentations of the sessions: